Code of Conduct

 Policy

-Members, Management Committee Members and Employees adhere to Stonnington Symphony’s Code of Conduct which reflects the behaviour expected and is designed to encourage integrity and professionalism.
+Members, Management Committee and Employees adhere to Stonnington Symphony’s Code of Conduct which reflects the behaviour expected and is designed to encourage integrity and professionalism.

 Definitions